-The rationale behind is that we move X according to $c(\cdot)$ so that X is lead towards the shape.
+Intuitively, we move X according to $c(\cdot)$ so that X is lead toward the shape.
 When X crosses the surface, c(X) will change sign accordingly, and therefore X will be forced to come back.
 Hence, X will oscillate around the intersection of the line with the shape, reducing the overshoot at each step.
 Finally, we decide for X to be the intersection, when the oscillation remains within a fixed band around the shape.
 This happens typically within a few (3-5) iterations.